MAINLINE FOR MOMS

 Emergency/Temporary Child Care is a unique solution for parents to the back up child care dilemma.
 Through Nest mothers can book emergency/temporary child care, when their regular child care has broken down.
 For every donation of $25 - we can provide a mother with ten hours of emergency/temporary child care.
 Mothers can fill out job applications, go on interviews, see about their own health, study or do what mothers do with a couple of childless hours.

 Scholarships support those mothers who have unique situations that disqualify them for child care subsidy.
 A donation of:

 $40 provides a full day of child care

 $200 provides a full week of child care

 $800 provides a full month of child care

 $9600 provides a full school year of child care

 Of course any donation amount goes a long way!
 Cash donations also provides bus passes and funding for fees associated with finding suitable housing and employment.

 ALL DONATIONS ARE TAX DEDUCTIBLE!

-Our families are always in need of infant/toddler/preschool-sized clothing and shoes, new or gently used car seats, strollers, and toys as well as iron-fortified infant formula and diapers.
+Our families are always in need of infant/toddler/preschool-sized clothing and shoes for all seasons, new or gently used car seats, strollers, and toys as well as iron-fortified infant formula and diapers.
+For our mothers, we are always in need of adult size clothing and shoes for all seasons, toiletries, household items, bus passes, pre-paid cell phones, and groceries..
 To make a non-monetary donation, simply drop-off your donation to one of our locations and we will see to it that your items are distributed to a family in need.